passbolt/go-passbolt/README.md

 A Go module to interact with [Passbolt](https://www.passbolt.com/), an open-source password manager for teams

+There also is a CLI Tool to interact with Passbolt using this module [here](https://speatzle/go-passbolt-cli).

 This module tries to support the latest Passbolt Community/PRO server release, PRO Features such as folders are supported.
 Older versions of Passbolt such as v2 are unsupported (it's a password manager, please update it)

 This module is divided into two packages: API and helper.